Verteiron/SkyBox/README.md

-#Super Stash
+#SkyBox
 Skyrim mod that allow items to be shared between different playthroughs.
-Any number of in-game chests can be turned into a Super Stash, which means its contents will be persistent no matter which character you are playing.
-Download the current build from Releases or from the [Skyrim Nexus](http://www.nexusmods.com/skyrim/mods/54509).
+Any number of in-game chests can be turned into a Stash, which means its contents will be persistent no matter which character you are playing.
+This is still in development.

+##Why is this not Familiar Faces?
+Because I burned out on FF and needed to do something different for a while.
+In the process I wanted to completely redo the way FF handles saving and loading data, and SuperStash/SkyBox became my learning project for implementing that.
+Many features developed for SkyBox have already been backported to FF, and believe me, that's a good thing.

 Disclaimer
 ----------